Virtual reality: 2010–present

 By 2016, there were at least 230 companies developing VR-related products.
 Amazon, Apple, Facebook, Google, Microsoft, Sony and Samsung all had dedicated AR and VR groups.
 Dynamic binaural audio was common to most headsets released that year.
 However, haptic interfaces were not well developed, and most hardware packages incorporated button-operated handsets for touch-based interactivity.
 Visually, displays were still of a low-enough resolution and frame rate that images were still identifiable as virtual.

 In 2016, HTC shipped its first units of the HTC Vive SteamVR headset.
 This marked the first major commercial release of sensor-based tracking, allowing for free movement of users within a defined space.
 A patent filed by Sony in 2017 showed they were developing a similar location tracking technology to the Vive for PlayStation VR, with the potential for the development of a wireless headset.

 In 2019, Oculus released the Oculus Rift S and a standalone headset, the Oculus Quest.
 These headsets utilized inside-out tracking compared to external outside-in tracking seen in previous generations of headsets.

 Later in 2019, Valve released the Valve Index.
 Notable features include a 130° field of view, off-ear headphones for immersion and comfort, open-handed controllers which allow for individual finger tracking, front facing cameras, and a front expansion slot meant for extensibility.

-In 2020, Oculus released the Oculus Quest 2.
+In 2020, Oculus released the Oculus Quest 2, later renamed the Meta Quest 2.
 Some new features include a sharper screen, reduced price, and increased performance.
-Facebook (which became Meta a year later) initially required user to log in with a Facebook account in order to use the new headset.
+Facebook (which became Meta a year later) initially required users to log in with a Facebook account in order to use the new headset.
 In 2021 the Oculus Quest 2 accounted for 80% of all VR headsets sold.

-In 2021, EASA approves the first Virtual Reality (VR) based Flight Simulation Training Device.
-The device, for rotorcraft pilots, enhances safety by opening up the possibility of practicing risky maneuvers in a virtual environment.
+In 2021, EASA approved the first Virtual Reality-based Flight Simulation Training Device.
+The device, made by Loft Dynamics for rotorcraft pilots, enhances safety by opening up the possibility of practicing risky maneuvers in a virtual environment.
 This addresses a key risk area in rotorcraft operations, where statistics show that around 20% of accidents occur during training flights.